How to Start an LLC in Tennessee? (Step by Step Guide)

 Quick Summary

-- Additionally, ensure compliance with state requirements by obtaining mandatory business licenses and permits, and establishing an operating agreement for your Tennessee LLC.
+- Additionally, ensure compliance with state requirements by obtaining mandatory business licenses and permits and establishing an operating agreement for your Tennessee LLC.

 See how long it takes to start an LLC in Tennessee.

-1. Register a Name for Your Tennessee LLC
+2. Choose a Name for Your LLC (Mandatory)

 Register a name for your Tennessee LLC to make your business official.
 You can't have a business without a name.